-State Share of the Base Cost and State Share Percentage
+State Share of the Base Cost Per-Pupil and State Share Percentage

 Following the calculation of each district's Base Cost Per-Pupil and the Local Capacity Per-Pupil amounts, the next step is to calculate the portion of that amount the state will provide and the state share that will be applied to a number of supplemental funding for specific student demographics.
-The State Share of the Base Cost and the State Share Percentage [Sections 3317.017(B) and (C)] are calculated in the following manner.
+The State Share of the Base Cost Per-Pupil and the State Share Percentage [Sections 3317.017(B) and (C)] are calculated in the following manner.

-The State Share of the Base Cost is the difference between the Base Cost Per-Pupil amount and the Local Capacity Per-Pupil amount, with no district receiving less than 5% of the Base Cost Per-Pupil.
-The State Share of the Base Cost is multiplied by the current year (FY 2022) enrolled ADM to determine the District's State Share of the Base Cost.
+The State Share of the Base Cost Per-Pupil is the difference between the Base Cost Per-Pupil amount and the Local Capacity Per-Pupil amount, with no district receiving less than 5% of the Base Cost Per-Pupil.

-State Share of the Base Cost = if (Base Cost Per-Pupil - Local Capacity Per-Pupil) > (Base Cost Per-Pupil 0.05) then (District Base Cost Per-Pupil 0.05 FY 2022 Enrolled ADM) else ((Base Cost Per-Pupil - Local Capacity Per-Pupil) FY 2022 Enrolled ADM)
+State Share of the Base Cost Per-Pupil = if (Base Cost Per-Pupil - Local Capacity Per-Pupil) > (Base Cost Per-Pupil \ 0.05) then (Base Cost Per-Pupil - Local Capacity Per-Pupil) else (District Base Cost Per-Pupil \ 0.05)